7.5 Leaves of Absence and Faculty Teaching Relief

 MIT provides a Paid Parental Leave of up to 20 working days during the first year following the birth, adoption, or foster placement of a new child.
 This MIT Paid Parental Leave is available to eligible employees in all payroll categories except faculty.
 Detail on this paid leave is found in the MIT Employment Policy Manual Section 4.4.1 Parental Leave.
 Staff may also be eligible for partially-paid Bonding Leave.
 Unpaid leaves for new parents are also described in those sections and in the MIT Employment Policy Manual Section 4.8.3 Family and Medical Leave Act.

-Faculty members should refer to Sections 7.5.2 Other Leaves for the Faculty and 7.5.3 Faculty Teaching Relief.
+Faculty members should refer to Sections 7.5.2 and 7.5.3.

 7.5.7 Leaves of Absence for Victims of Domestic Violence